The Bond Market Might Be President Trump’s Toughest Opponent

 Some hope that Trump’s Reaganesque plan of increasing government spending on the military and infrastructure in conjunction with tax cuts is the jolt our economy needs to push GDP growth from our current 2% to something north of 3%.

-So, with a current GDP of $17 trillion, private debt today—which includes mortgages, car loans, debts businesses have, etc.—is about $25 trillion, 50% more relative to GDP than when President Reagan took office.
+So, with a current GDP of $17 trillion, private debt today—which includes mortgages, car loans, debts businesses have, etc.—is about $25 trillion, 50% more than when Reagan took office.
 This debt brought forward purchases that consumers and businesses would have made in the future.
 Moreover, it presents a potential “wall” for any U.S. president hoping to increase economic growth.

 Rising Rates and Debt